Roxanne Barcelo: Acting and singing career

-Other ventures

-Roxee starred in a contemporary full-length film, Mudraks, which was screened for competition in 2006's Cinemalaya Film Festival.
+Barcelo starred in a contemporary full-length film, Mudraks, which was screened for competition in 2006's Cinemalaya Film Festival.
 She played the daughter of the lead actress, Rio Locsin.
 The movie is about a dysfunctional family who never talk to each other.

-Present career

-In 2008, she returned to GMA Network, her home channel, whose rival station is ABS-CBN, to do a kiddy program as one of the main hosts; she was referred to as Ate Anne in the show called Batang Bibbo!.
+In 2008, she returned to GMA Network, her home channel, whose rival station is ABS-CBN, to do a children's program as one of the main hosts; she was referred to as Ate Anne in the show called Batang Bibbo!.
 But in early 2009 she was cast to the most awaited fantasy series starring Marian Rivera in Darna.
 After Darna, she appeared on First Time, together with Joross Gamboa and Michelle Madrigal who were also a former ABS-CBN talents.
 In 2010, Roxee returned to hosting a children's show via Art Angel on GMA with original host Tonypet Gaba, replacing the former hosts.

 She joined Alodia Gosiengfiao for the July 2013 edition of FHM Philippines.
 In 2014, she appeared again for Online Babe for FHM (now as FHM #NewCrush and Idols) for June 2014 as well as in the December 2014 issue of FHM.